Updated: Dec 16, 2020

 The holidays can be very triggering because sometimes family is really, really hard.

-I encourage you, friends, as we are nearly to Christmas, if you find yourself in this position...
+I encourage you, friend, if you find yourself in this position...

 How you are treated or spoken to by the people around you does not in any way, shape or form change what is true about you.